How to Get Out of Factoring In 10 Steps

 Insufficient funding being provided:

-• Or talk to alternative factor who may be able to release additional funding, not all providers fund the same percentage.
+- Or talk to an alternative factor who may be able to release additional funding, not all providers fund the same percentage.

-• There are numerous additional bolt on services that can free up more money, for example, a cash flow loan or an overpayment.
+- Numerous additional bolt-on services can free up more money, for example, a cash flow loan or an overpayment.
 If you need the additional funding longer-term, then compare funding levels between different providers as they will not all be the same.

 Service problems:

 If you have a service issue with your particular provider, you should first seek to take it up with them, by making a complaint.
-If you are unable to resolve the problem with your provider, check if they are members of the ABFA, the Asset Based Finance Association which has recently become part of UK Finance.
-There is still an ABFA complaints escalation process that you can follow (which is currently in the process of migration to UK Finance), which ultimately leads to arbitration via an Ombudsman service.
+If you are unable to resolve the problem with your provider, check if they are members of UK Finance the trade body for this sector.
+There is a complaints escalation process that you can follow, which ultimately leads to arbitration via an Ombudsman service.
 Please see our latest guidance about making complaints about invoice finance companies.

 4) Consider product migration